-6.2.
-Tenure guidelines - general:
+6.2 Tenure guidelines - general

-Under this Framework, the following tenure guidelines will apply to all leases and licences granted by the City for City-owned and -managed properties (excluding Telecommunications Carriers).
-Additional guidelines will apply to specific groups categorised as: Commercial Organisations, Government Departments / Agencies, Not-for-Profit Community Groups and Other Groups; these are detailed in 'Tenure guidelines - groups' below.
-A comparison of tenure guidelines is provided at Appendix 1.
+Under this Framework, the following tenure guidelines will apply to all leases and licences granted by the City for City owned and managed properties (excluding Telecommunications Carriers).
+Additional guidelines will apply to specific groups categorised as Commercial Organisations, Government Departments/Agencies, Not-for-Profit Community Groups and Other Groups.
+These are detailed in 'Tenure guidelines - groups' below.
+A comparison of tenure guidelines is provided at Appendix 8.1.

 a.
-Type of agreement:
+Type of agreement

 - i.
 Leases will be entered into where the intention is to grant exclusive possession of the property or part of the property. - ii.
-Licences will be entered into where the intention is to grant nonexclusive possession of the property or part of the property.
+Licences will be entered into where the intention is to grant non-exclusive possession of the property or part of the property.

 b.
-Period of tenure:
+Period of tenure

 - i.
 Leases will be granted for a period of up to ten years with two options to extend for further periods of up to five years. - ii.
-Licences will be granted for a period of up to three years. - c.
-Main responsibilities of lessee / licensee: - i.
-Lessee / licensee will be responsible for all non-structural maintenance within the leased / licensed area and will provide documentation on the following (if applicable): - fire equipment servicing; - mechanical services maintenance and service records (in accordance with Australian Standards); - annual gutter cleaning; - annual pest control treatments; - electrical compliance testing; - sewer pump and grease-trapping servicing; and - septic system servicing. - ii.
-Lessee / licensee will be responsible for cleaning and the general presentation of the leased / licensed area. - iii.
-Lessee / licensee will be responsible for all operational / running costs, including, but not limited to: - refuse collection; - emergency service levy (E.S.L.); - water rates: and - all utilities related to their use (e.g.: electricity, gas, water, telecommunications etc.). - iv.
-Lessee / licensee will be responsible for obtaining appropriate insurance (e.g.: public liability insurance, contents insurance etc.). - d.
-Main responsibilities of lessor / licensor (City of Joondalup): - i.
+Licences will be granted for a period of up to three years.

+c.
+Main responsibilities of lessee/licensee

+- i.
+Lessee/licensee will be responsible for all non-structural maintenance within the leased/licensed area and will provide documentation on the following (if applicable): - fire equipment servicing: - mechanical services maintenance and service records (in accordance with Australian Standards): - annual gutter cleaning; - annual pest control treatments; - electrical compliance testing; - sewer pump and grease-trapping servicing; and - septic system servicing. - ii.
+Lessee/licensee will be responsible for cleaning and the general presentation of the leased/licensed area. - iii.
+Lessee/licensee will be responsible for all operational/running costs, including, but not limited to: - refuse collection; - emergency service levy (E.S.L.); - water rates; and - all utilities related to their use (e.g. electricity, gas, water, telecommunications etc.). - iv.
+Lessee/licensee will be responsible for obtaining appropriate insurance (e.g. public liability insurance, contents insurance etc.). - d.
+Main responsibilities of lessor/licensor (City of Joondalup) - i.
 The City will be responsible for arranging appropriate building insurance. - ii.
-The City will be responsible for all structural maintenance within the leased / licensed area.
+The City will be responsible for all structural maintenance within the leased/licensed area. - e.
+Lessees/licensees will be permitted to undertake capital improvements (with prior approval from the City); however, such improvements will not provide for an automatic entitlement to subsidised rental. - f.
+Approval from the City will be required prior to any subletting of the premises (if granted the power to sublet).